openmrs/openmrs-contrib-rest-api-docs/location.md

 * #### List all location attribute sub resources for a location.

-    Retrieve all <b>attribute</b> sub resources of a  <b>location</b> resource by target_location_uuid.Returns a `404 Not Found` status if attribute not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+    Retrieve all <b>attribute</b> sub resources of a  <b>location</b> resource by target_location_uuid.Returns a `404 Not Found` status if the attribute not exists.
+If the user not logged in to perform this action, a `401 Unauthorized` status returned.

     ```console